mitosisX/limekit-docs/source/getting-started.rst

 .. note::

-    Only Ubuntu has been tested with the framework, but should work on other Linux distros.
+    The framework has only been tested on Ubuntu, but it's expected to function on other Linux distros as well.

 Done installing.
 What's next?
 ===============================